MinterTeam/minter-js-sdk/README.md

 ## Tx params

-Tx params object to pass it to `postTx` or `prepareSignedTx` methods to post transaction to the blockchain.
+Tx params object that is passed to `postTx` or `prepareSignedTx` methods to post transaction to blockchain.

-nonce - unique number for each address, used to prevent transaction reply, starts from 1 chainId - id of the network (1 - mainnet, 2 - testnet) gasPrice - fee multiplier, should be equal or greater than current mempool min gas price. gasCoin - coin to pay fee type - type of transaction (see below) data - data of transaction (depends on transaction type) payload (arbitrary bytes) - arbitrary user-defined bytes serviceData - reserved field signatureType - 1 - single signed, 2 - multi signed signatureData - digital signature of transaction
+- nonce - unique number for each address, used to prevent transaction replication, starts from 1
+- chainId - id of the network (1 = mainnet, 2 = testnet)
+- gasPrice - fee multiplier, should be equal to or greater than current mempool min gas price
+- gasCoin - coin to pay fee
+- type - type of transaction (see below)
+- data - data of transaction (depends on transaction type)
+- payload (arbitrary bytes) - arbitrary user-defined bytes
+- serviceData - reserved field
+- signatureType - 1 = single-signed, 2 = multi-signed
+- signatureData - digital signature of transaction

 ```js
 /**